andrew-johnson-4/AI4P/README.md

 [term] A term can always be represented as a lambda calculus term.

 [type] A type can always be represented nominally with possible internal structure expressable as a lamba calculus term.

+[pun] A pun is a symbolic link to multiple ambiguous terms.

+[merge] A merge is a symbolic link to multiple ambiguous types.